Play in Occupational Therapy for Children, 2nd Edition

 18. Storytelling, Storymaking, and Fantasy Play

-L. Diane Parham, PhD, OTR/L, FAOTA, Professor, Department of Pediatrics, Chief, Division of Occupational Therapy, Director, Occupational Therapy Graduate Program, University of New Mexico, Albuquerque, NM, USA and Linda S. Fazio, PhD, OTR/L, FAOTA, Professor, Department of Occupational Science and Occupational Therapy, University of Southern California, Los Angeles, CA, USA
+L. Diane Parham, PhD, OTR/L, FAOTA, Associate Editor, OTJR: Occupation, Participation and Health; Professor, Occupational Therapy Graduate Program, School of Medicine, University of New Mexico and Linda S. Fazio, PhD, OTR/L, FAOTA, Professor, Department of Occupational Science and Occupational Therapy, University of Southern California, Los Angeles, CA, USA